eway-crm/js-lib/README.md

 <add key="AccessControlAllowOrigin" value="https://YOUR-ORIGIN:PORT" />
 ```

+⚠ If you add the setting above to your web.config, the web-based eWay-CRM Administration Center won't work in Internet Explorer, which will be a huge loss for the whole humankind.

 ## Using the Connection Object

 Once having the `ApiConnection` instance, the API requests look like this searching of our user record.